kshedden/case_studies/stats485/syllabus.md

 ## Case studies and datasets

-The case studies will cover a variety of areas of inquiry in domains including human health, social and behavioral science, natural science, and industry/commerce.
+The case studies will cover a variety of domains including human health, social and behavioral science, natural science, and industry/commerce.
 We will spend approximately three lectures discussing the background and relevant statistical issues associated with each case study.
 After this context is provided, you will be given a writing prompt and will have approximately 10 days to prepare your report.
-Extensions will be given only in extreme situations.
+Extensions will be given only in extreme situations and must be approved in advance of the deadline.

 ## Computing